jeffxguo/jeffxguo/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a New Graduate from UBC with a Bachelor of Science in Computer Science, looking for new experiences and inspirations.
+I'm a Master's of Computer Science student at USC, looking for new experiences and inspirations.

 Reach me at https://www.linkedin.com/in/jeffrey-guo-a42503167/